-- 1. The Executive Agents shall appoint Agreement Directors who shall be responsible for the day-to-day management of this Agreement and its Cooperative Activities.
-In addition the Agreement Directors shall be responsible for: - a) promoting Cooperative Activity under this Agreement; - b) managing activities carried out under this Agreement and its Projects and exercising technical and financial oversight; - c) monitoring the overall use and effectiveness of this Agreement; - d) recommending amendments to this Agreement to the Parties; - e) resolving issues arising under this Agreement; - f) authorising involvement by Participants in Cooperative Activities pursuant to this Agreement; - g) establishing and maintaining security guidelines, including procedures related to exchange, storage, and transmission of information and equivalent security
+- 1. The Executive Agents shall appoint Agreement Directors who shall be responsible for the day-today management of this Agreement and its Cooperative Activities.
+In addition the Agreement Directors shall be responsible for: - a) promoting Cooperative Activity under this Agreement; - b) managing activities carried out under this Agreement and its Projects and exercising technical and financial oversight; - c) serve as a repository for any and all documentation which is generated pursuant to this Agreement including Project Arrangements and any annexes thereto; - d) monitoring the overall use and effectiveness of this Agreement; - e) recommending amendments to this Agreement to the Parties; - f) resolving issues arising under this Agreement; - g) authorizing involvement by Participants in Cooperative Activities pursuant to this Agreement; - h) establishing and maintaining security guidelines, including procedures related to exchange, storage, and transmission of information and equivalent security markings to be applied to exchanged information in accordance with Article 12 (Information Security);

-- markings to be applied to exchanged information in accordance with Article 12 (Information Security); - h) ensuring that any requirements to exchange classified information in connection with any Project are fully identified in advance and specifically agreed to prior to the conclusion of any Project Arrangement; - developing and maintaining an outline of the Cooperative Activities and their associated costs.
-This outline will be known as the annual work plan and will document the work to be carried out under each Project Arrangement; and - j) developing and maintaining a strategic plan setting out the objectives of the Cooperative Activities being carried out at any given time and the Parties' intentions for future cooperation. - 2.
+- ensuring that any requirements to exchange Classified Information in connection with any Project are fully identified in advance and specifically agreed to prior to the conclusion of any Project Arrangement; - j) developing and maintaining an outline of the Cooperative Activities and their associated costs.
+This outline will be known as the annual work plan and will document the work to be carried out under each Project Arrangement; and - k) developing and maintaining a strategic plan setting out the objectives of the Cooperative Activities being carried out at any given time and the Parties' intentions for future cooperation. - 2.
 The Agreement Directors shall meet at least annually to review implementation of the Agreement and at such other times as they consider necessary to implement this Agreement.
 The Agreement Directors shall be responsible for coordinating with other coordination bodies established by the Parties.